damian-pastorini/reldens-skills/README.md

     owner: yourPlayerObject,
     range: 10,
     affectedProperty: 'hp',
-    // these are going to be taken from the owner and the target for damage calculation in the order of the array:
+    // these are going to be taken from the owner for damage calculation in the order of the array:
     attackProperties: [
         // for this example, attack and power will be sum and the result multiply by the strength:
         {key: 'atk', op: ModifierConst.OPS.INC},